Chapter 7: Changes

 flank.
 It wasn't just a few incoming rounds.
 The volume of fire was

 tremendous.
 It was a miracle that no one was hit.
-All we could do was
+The tracers were red,

 communication was established with the other battalion doing the